OWASP/Top10/2021/docs/index.fr.md

-# Introduction a OWASP Top 10 2021
+# Introduction à l'OWASP Top 10 2021

 Welcome to the latest installment of the OWASP Top 10!
 The OWASP Top 10 2021 is all-new, with a new graphic design and an available one-page